HEP-FCC/fcc-tutorials/developing-fcc-software/Edm4hepTransition.md

 ### Component source Code

-The code now can be adapted changing any
+The code now can be adapted changing any mention of `datamodel` to `edm4hep` and converting the types:

 #### Generation / MCParticles